We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your needs and budget.

 Popular with those suffering from allergies, its unique anti-allergen mode detects and reacts to allergens in the air and will automatically increase its airflow to reduce particle volumes for comfort.
 The Series 3000i links to your smartphone or device via the Air Matters app and is remotely adjustable and can be monitored wherever you are.
 It has three auto modes and a specific night-time programme with slow, quiet fan movement and no lights to ensure you get a great nights sleep.

-SUMMARY: A top model from Phillips, stylish and could control air purity at a huge 95m².
+SUMMARY: A top model from Phillips.
+It was stylish and could control air purity at a huge 95m².
 A smartphone feature and other features meant it was perfect or any home or office.
+A great air cleaning device.

 For more information and to purchase this model click here.

-Meaco aren’t a household name, but they are specialists in this field: they produce only purifying, heating and cooling products, so know a thing or two about what makes a good one!
+Meaco isn’t a household name, but they are specialists in this field: they produce only purifying, heating and cooling products, so know a thing or two about what makes a good one!

 The MeacoClean CA-HEPA offers multi-stage purification and charges the ions in the air to neutralise pollutants and clump them together, rendering them easy to pick up as they pass through its filters.
 It boasts a success rate of up to 99.985% on even the smallest of airborne particles and has an additional charcoal filter to remove any unpleasant smells.
 The MeacoClean CA-HEPA can cleanse a room of up to 78m² in area and has an 8hr timer.
 The filters are replaceable and the easy touch controls give you access to different settings and programmes, as well as notifying you as soon as a filter needs changing.